Esporte Clube Novo Hamburgo

 Esporte Clube Novo Hamburgo, commonly referred to as Novo Hamburgo, is a Brazilian football club based in Novo Hamburgo, Rio Grande do Sul.
 It currently plays in Campeonato Gaúcho Série A, the first level of the Rio Grande do Sul state football league.

-Home stadium is the Estádio do Vale (Stadium of the Valley).
-It has a maximum capacity of 5,196.
+Novo Hamburgo plays home games at the Estádio do Vale, which has a maximum capacity of 5,196.

 History

 On 1 May 1911, employees of Adams Footwear Factory founded an association.
 In that day, during the celebrations of the Worker's Day, as it used to happen every year, took place a social gathering event between the employers and employees of the factory.
 After the barbecue ended, they always played football.
 Manoel Lopes Mattos, João Scherer, Aloys Auschild, Manoel Outeiro, João Tamujo and Adão Steigleder decided to found a football club.
 The suggested name was Adams Futebol Clube, but the name they chose was Sport Club Novo Hamburgo, later renamed to Esporte Clube Novo Hamburgo (Sport Club Neu-Hamburg).

 As Brazil entered World War II in 1944 war joining the allies side, Novo Hamburgo had to change its name, as it was of German origin – Novo Hamburgo means New Hamburg.
 The city was renamed to Marechal Floriano Peixoto and the club turned into Esporte Clube Floriano.
 In 1968, the club reverted to its previous name.

+Despite that, the 1940s and 50s were a golden age for the team, being the Campeonato Gaúcho runner-ups on 1942, 1947, 1949, 1950 and 1952.